 What is Beta Lactam Antibiotics?

 Antibiotics with a beta-lactam ring in their chemical structure are known as -lactam antibiotics (beta-lactam antibiotics).
-Penicillins, cephalosporins, and other beta-lactam antibiotics are examples.
+Penicillins, cephalosporins, are examples of beta-lactam antibiotics.
 These medications are effective against a wide range of gram-positive, gram-negative, and anaerobic bacteria.

 Antibiotics known as beta-lactams are one of the most often prescribed medication groups, with a wide range of clinical applications.
 Their introduction, which began in the 1930s, revolutionised the fight against bacterial infectious illnesses.